 However, blockchain development is a skill that you should only venture into if you are technically sound.
 There’s a long list of languages you need to be comfortable with if you want to opt for this particular skill.
 C++, C#, SQL, JQuery, HTML, XML, and CSS are just the basic requirements on the road to honing the blockchain development skill.

-You can also narrow down your offering even within blockchain development.
+You can also narrow down your offering even within the blockchain development.
 Figure out if there’s one aspect you’re good at or want to stick to.
 For example, you can choose to excel at either creating prototypes or full-blown applications.
 But before deciding, make sure to go online and check if there are enough job opportunities for what you choose.
 Even if you’re great at creating prototypes, you might not want to choose that if there aren’t enough jobs for it.

 10) Low Code Development